Garrett Morris: Television

 Morris also had regular roles on Diff'rent Strokes, The Jeffersons, Hill Street Blues, 227, and Roc.
 He also appeared in an episode of Who's the Boss, "Sam's Car" (1989), playing the role of Officer Audette.
-He was a regular cast member on The Jamie Foxx Show, playing Jamie's uncle, Junior King, for the show's entire run.
+He was a regular cast member on The Jamie Foxx Show, playing Jamie's uncle, Junior King.

 In 1998, Morris appeared as himself in the fourth episode of the fifth season of the TV series, Space Ghost Coast to Coast.
 In 2002, Morris made a cameo appearance on an episode of Saturday Night Live hosted by Brittany Murphy.
-In 2006, Morris reprised his role as "Headmaster of the New York School for the Hard of Hearing" in a cameo on the TV series Family Guy, in the episode "Barely Legal".
-He continued to perform regularly in films.
-He also operated and was the host of his own comedy club, The Downtown Comedy Club in downtown Los Angeles.
-On February 9, 2007, Los Angeles mayor Antonio Villaraigosa honored Garrett Morris for his work and contributions to the black community.
-He declared February 9, 2007, Garrett Morris Day and named The Downtown Comedy Club the official club of Los Angeles.
+In 2006, Morris reprised his role as "Headmaster of the New York School for the Hard of Hearing" in a cameo on the TV series Family Guy, in the episode "Barely Legal."

 In August 2008, Morris played the role of Reverend Pratt in the family comedy drama film, The Longshots, starring Ice Cube and Keke Palmer.